IBM-Bluemix-Docs/mass-data-migration/beta-user-instructions.md

     **Note**: See IP Configuration Addendum below if you need to alter settings for Eth3 or Eth1.
 8. Open your browser and enter HTTPS://'YourIPAddress'.
 Enter either Eth3 or Eth1 as appropriate for your network configuration.
 Accept the certificate exception.

-9. Use the provided Username and Password to log in.
+9. Use the provided Username and Password to log in.<br/>
     ![](/images/UserGuide6.png)
 10. Activate the pre-configured storage pool:
     - Expand Storage Pools.